yiqunchen/SpikeInference/README.md

 library(SpikeInference)
 ```

-Note that `SpikeInference` imports Rcpp.
-If the installation process fails on MAC OS due to issues on `R` compiler tools, this [post](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/) might provide a useful reference.
+Note that `SpikeInference` imports the package `Rcpp`.
+If the installation process fails on MAC OS due to issues related to `R` and `cpp` compiler tools, this [post](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/) might provide some useful information.

 ## Use